 The Ronin Institute is creating a new model for scholarly research that recognizes that the world outside of traditional academia is filled with smart, educated, passionate people who have a lot to offer to the world of scholarship.
 We aim to transform the way that scholarly research is coordinated and funded.
 Ultimately, we want anyone who is interested in pursuing high-quality scholarly research to be able to do so.
 Moreover, we want these people to be able to pursue their research in a way that is consistent with all of their life’s priorities.
 But how does that actually work?

-This FAQ contains answers to some common logistical questions.
+This FAQ contains answers to some common logistical questions (click the question to expand the answer).
 For answers to questions about the purpose and necessity of the Ronin Institute, check out our Why Ronin? page.

 Have a question that you think should be answered here?
 Pass it along to us.